RobertWHurst/Keystrokes/readme.md

 </script>
 ```

+## Available Key Names

+Keystrokes uses the standard values for the [KeyboardEvent.key][key] property.

+To see what key names can be used in your bindings see MDN's
+[table of key values][key-names].

 ## Binding Keys and Key Combos

 As in the example at the top of the page, Keystrokes exports a bindKey and